Hydraxon91/diligent-academy-backend-architecture-layered-hydra/tasks.md

 Answer these questions:

-- What is the entrypoint of this application?
+- What is the entrypoint of this application? server.ts
-- How can we start a dev server?
+- How can we start a dev server? npm run dev
-- Where can you find the API specification?
+- Where can you find the API specification? open-api.yaml
 - What endpoints are currently implemented?
+GET /pets, POST /pets

 ## Task 2: Refactor our code

 Answer these questions:

-- What is the problem with the code from clean coding point of view?
+- What is the problem with the code from clean coding point of view? separation of concern, getnextid, jsonfilestore and type pet should be their own 'file'
-- What kind of concerns can you recognize in the `app.ts`?
+- What kind of concerns can you recognize in the `app.ts`? separation of concern, getnextid, jsonfilestore and type pet should be their own 'file'
 - What kind of tests are easy to write to this code?
+Does the correct object get returned, what happends if there is nothing to return, does object get saved correctly

 Refactor the code to the *Layered Architecture* layers: Presentational Layer, Business Logic Layer, Data Access Layer.